 While rock and pop music is today the most popular, there is also West German “Schlager” music that originated in the 1950s and of course, there is the classical music from the likes of Beethoven, Bach, Handel, Brahms, Schumann, and Wagner

-Many art movements started out in Germany including Bauhaus, Northern mannerism while the country is also famous for its poets and philosophers.
+Many art movements started in Germany including Bauhaus, and Northern mannerism while the country is also famous for its poets and philosophers.

 Places To Stay in Germany